hpcc-systems/Solutions-DAZZ/README.md

-# HPCC Systems DAS (Dashboard as Services or Services as Dashboard)
+# HPCC Systems DAZZ (As in Dazzle)

-A simple Polymer 3 (mostly lit-html and lit-element) based framework for creating services driven dashboards
+A simple Polymer 3 (mostly lit-html and lit-element) based framework for creating ROXIE driven dashboards

 The examples in this project use http://play.hpccsystems.com:8010